 By consulting with a disability attorney as soon as possible in your pursuit of long-term disability benefits, you can help ensure that you are on the right track.
 If you have already been denied benefits, an experienced long-term disability attorney can aggressively represent you and protect your rights.
 Whether your policy is governed by ERISA (Employee Retirement Income Security Act) or is a private policy governed by state law, the attorneys of The Boles Firm can help you through the entire claims process.

 When You Need Long-Term Disability Benefits, Call The Boles Firm Today

 If you have become disabled and need long-term disability benefits, do not let your employer or insurer deny you your rights.
 By seeking legal counsel immediately and following the required procedures to obtain benefits, you are taking every measure to protect your financial present and future.

-Do not let anything get in the way of receiving the benefits that you have paid into throughout your career—let The Boles Firm represent you and protect your rights.
+Do not let anything get in the way of receiving the benefits that you have paid into throughout your career — let The Boles Firm and our skilled disability lawyers in Philadelphia represent you and protect your rights.
 Call our Philadelphia disability attorneys today for a free, no-obligation consultation.
 We are committed to getting you the results that you deserve.